Club Competition

 When/Where?

-We will hold club competitions during every meeting which means if you enter a beer then you or someone else will need to bring your beer to the meeting to be judged.
+We will hold club competitions during every official meeting which means if you enter a beer then you or someone else will need to bring your beer to the meeting to be judged.

 Who Can Enter?

-Entry is limited to those members who are in good standing.
+Entry is limited to paid members who are in good standing.
 Will we check your membership card when you bring your beer?
 Probably not.
 Even so please respect that this is a benefit you get as a paid member and don’t make us put the smack down on anyone.

 Entry Fee?